Berlin

 • Mentor team members to help them get up to speed on company software quality standards.

-Lead developer vs senior developer vs technical lead: What's the difference?
+Lead developer vs senior developer vs technical lead

 One way to understand what a lead developer role entails is to compare it against other jobs with similar titles.